IPGP/rinexmod/README.md

 v2+ - 2023-05-15 - Pierre Sakic - sakic@ipgp.fr
 v1  - 2022-02-07 - Félix Léger  - leger@ipgp.fr

-Last version: v4.0.0 - 2024-09-20
+Last version: v3.4.0 - 2024-09-21

 ## Tools overview

 ### Main tool

-* `rinexmod_run.py` takes a list of RINEX Hatanaka compressed files (.d.Z or .d.gz or .rnx.gz),
-loops the rinex files list to modify the file's headers.
+* `rinexmod` takes a list of RINEX Hatanaka compressed files (.d.Z or .d.gz or .rnx.gz), loops the rinex files list to modify the file's headers.
 It then writes them back to Hatanaka compressed format in an output folder.
 It also permits to rename the files, changing the four first characters of the file name with another station code.
 It can write